qygoh/PUI2018_qg412/HW6_qg412/README.md

 2) Completed the skeleton notebook

 ### Groups and my contributions
-I did this assignment mostly on my own, with error shooting help from Rachel @ rms818, Vaidehi @ vvt221 and Kloe @ kyn227.
+I did this assignment on my own, with error shooting help from Rachel @ rms818, Vaidehi @ vvt221 and Kloe @ kyn227.
 Shoutout to Vaidehi for helping me check my logic for the last portion, defining the function.

 # Assignment 2